ontolex/morph/index.md

 ## Constraints and Base Forms

 Constraints may be specified on a morph to indicate which grammatical features it can be combined with.
-This is important for the generation of inflected forms, as it allows to specify which morphs can be used together in a particular context.
+This is important for the generation of inflected forms, as it allows us to specify which morphs can be used together in a particular context.
 For example, in the case of the English plural morpheme '-s', it can only be used with nouns.
 This information can be encoded using the property `morph:baseConstraint`, which links a morph to its constraints.

 The property **morph:baseConstraint** is used to encode information about morphosyntactic constraints for a certain morph, i.e. which grammatical characteristics it requires.